Immunisation Week: Protected together by getting immunised

 Here are the key messages this Immunisation Week:

-- Make sure your teen is up to date with their immunisations.
+- Make sure your whole family – young and old – is up-to-date with their immunisations.

 It’s important to check you are up to date with your immunisations, especially if you are;

 - leaving home for the first time – such as going to university or other tertiary education provider;